 Five Exercises to do Before You Canter

 You ask for a transition, and your horse’s head immediately flies up.
 The transition feels unbalanced and uncoordinated, and you just aren’t sure what to do.
 And the truth is, you just aren’t sure about cantering…if your transitions are disconnected, chances are your canter will feel the same way, but you want to canter so badly!
+Before you canter, consider the prerequisites to set you up for success.

 In this video, I’m sharing five key exercises to prepare you for a smooth, confident canter.
 Whether you’re new to cantering or your horse gets tense and stiff during transitions, these exercises will set you up for success.
 Plus, you can download my NEW Free PDF guide to track your progress and score yourself from 0-5 on each exercise.
 Get your PDF here.

-1. Trot-Walk-Trot Transitions
+1. Trot-Walk-Trot Transitions before you canter

 Your horse should respond immediately and smoothly when you ask for the trot—without you needing to kick repeatedly or use excessive aids.
 Similarly, your trot-walk transitions should be soft and responsive, without your horse throwing their head up or hollowing their back.